Obstructive sleep apnea

 Obstructive sleep apnea (OSA) is a common sleep disorder.
 It occurs when tissues in the upper airways come too close to each other during sleep, temporarily blocking the inflow of air.

 OSA can develop in anyone at any age but most often occurs in people who are:

 - Age 40 and older

-- Breathing devices.
-Continuous positive airway pressure (CPAP) devices are the most common and effective treatments for moderate-to-severe obstructive sleep apnea.
+- Continuous positive airway pressure (CPAP) is the most effective treatment for moderate-to-severe OSA.
 Although these devices can take some time to get used to, most patients find that CPAP greatly improves their symptoms and quality of life.

 Recent guidelines from the American Academy of Pediatrics (AAP) recommend: